Portland Area Farmers Markets

-To Market We Go
+To the Market we Go

-It’s market season, and the Tualatin Valley’s farmers’ markets are teeming with fruits, vegetables, plants, and so much more, all collected from the farms and fields of the region.
+Summertime is market season, and Tualatin Valley’s farmers’ markets are teeming with fruits, vegetables, plants, and so much more, all collected from the farms and fields of the region.
 Goods range from herbs and flowers to cheese and baked delicacies.
 The farmers’ markets, just a short trip from nearby Portland, are also more than food; they offer entertainment such as live music, chef demonstrations and kids’ activities.

 On almost any day of the week during summer months, there’s a farmers’ market somewhere here.
 Lush strawberries, gorgeous flowers and leafy vegetables are tops during the early weeks, while mid-summer introduces blueberries, apricots, peaches, cucumbers and tomatoes.

 In an effort to mitigate the spread of COVID-19, some farmers markets may require masks, reservations or other new restrictions.
 Please visit individual websites for more information.

 During the fall, onions and apples take the stage at several area markets.
 The cooler autumn months usher in gourds and nuts, especially walnuts and hazelnuts (filberts).
 Throughout the month of November, the Beaverton Farmers Market has a weekly Saturday market.
 In downtown Forest Grove, the Forest Grove Farmers Market is held indoors at the Elks Lodge (2810 Pacific Avenue) Sundays from 1-5 p.m.
 (November 3rd,17th and 24th)